 Logged experience and endorsement, currency in any recognised international award scheme that covers material relevant to this award (IPGA, IFMGA etc).

-Candidates will participate in an oral interview examination about an expedition location of their choice (as per the Scope) with two qualified guides who will examine knowledge in the following elements.
-This may be in real time or on conference call.
+Candidates will participate in an oral interview examination about an expedition location of their choice (as per the Scope) with two qualified guides who will examine knowledge of the qualification elements.
+This may be in real-time or on a conference call.

 i The advanced first aid requirement for this PQ is any wilderness emergency care that is minimum 40 hour program.